-In their most basic form, floor lamps consist of a base, shaft, lamp head, and shade, but the configurations can be wildly different.
-From traditional club-style lamps to modern torchieres, there are a few key designs to know when choosing the best floor lamp for you.
+In their most basic form, floor lamps consist of a base, shaft, lamp head, and shade, but the range of configurations and materials are seemingly limitless.
+From traditional club-style lamps to modern torchieres, there are a few key designs that are important to know when searching for the best floor lamps for your home.

 - BEST BANG FOR THE BUCK: Syrinx 3 in 1 LED Floor Lamp